 Pushkar Yoga or Dosha is of two kinds, Dwipushkar yoga (twice), Tripushkar Yoga (thrice), forms due to the combination of a certain Var, Tithi, and Nakshatra.
 All inauspicious events or work are avoided during Pushkar Muhurat.

-Pushkar Yoga or Dosha auspicious or inauspicious(Muhurat)
+Pushkar Yoga Or Dosha

-One will be lucky if he or she starts an auspicious work in Dwipushkar yoga or Tripushkar yoga, as a task started during this period or an auspicious work done during Dwipushkar or Tripushkar yoga repeats twice or thrice respectively (auspicious events are increased).This Yoga can be either auspicious or inauspicious as a work done during this Yoga repeats.
+One will be lucky if he or she starts an auspicious work in Dwipushkar yoga or Tripushkar yoga, as a task started during this period or an auspicious work done during Dwipushkar or Tripushkar yoga repeats twice or thrice respectively (auspicious events are increased).

 Dwipushkar yoga means to add elements with a Dwipad Nakshatra, which means having its two Pada (quarters or Charana) in a sign (rest two Pada in another sign) Dwipushkar Yoga is created.